Workshop process on the day

 The JLA offers transparency and fairness as guiding principles for PSPs.
 JLA Advisers have an important role in managing differences in values and perspectives at the workshop.

+At a PSP final workshop, the JLA Adviser will set the scene, introduce the JLA and explain the ground rules for the day.
 It is common practice for group discussions to follow ‘ground rules’ that participants have chosen together.
 These often include listening to and respecting other people’s ideas, and sharing news of the event with other people but not ascribing individual names to specific statements.
-This last principle is known as the ‘Chatham House Rule'.
+This last principle is known as the ‘Chatham House Rule’.

 Workshop phase 1: small group discussions